In today’s post, I’m going to give you all the tips on how to make a green smoothie.

 A high-powered blender like a Blendtec makes this an easy job.
 Now, before I had my big-jar Blendtec, I used an immersion blender.
 They can also be used, they just required a little more time.
 Hint: a NEW Blendtec product is coming, you will want it!
 Sign up for my newsletter and use Blendtec promo code YAY-BLENDTEC for 20% off anything at Blendtec.
 If you are shopping for a jar blender, go for a refurbished unit.
 You will save money and they are basically new.

 If using a high-powered blender such as a Blendtec, simply run the whole juice cycle, and if needed, pulse again afterward if any chunks of frozen fruit remain.
 Kale leaves can take longer to fully blend than spinach or chard (especially depending on your blender).

-Start with less, then add more if you need to.
-Better to have a thick smoothie that can be thinned rather than a watery smoothie.
+Start with less water, then add more if you need to, it’s better to have a thick smoothie that can be thinned rather than a watery smoothie.

 After blending, dip in a spoon to taste before serving up.
 If you need more fruit to balance the sweetness – or water to thin, add it now.
 You can also opt for coconut water to replace part or all of the water, or even non-dairy milk (though I don’t care for milk in green smoothies, but it can make them creamier).

 Once you’ve made a dozen or so green smoothies, you probably won’t need to taste-test, as you’ll have a sense of proportions needed.

 But, once you start making smoothies you’ll realize that you don’t need to measure ingredients.
 At first, it’s helpful to understand proportions, but soon you’ll be a green smoothie pro.